EusebiuOprinoiu/polygon-plugin-boilerplate/readme.txt

 == Description ==

-Long description of your awesome plugin goes here.
+Long description of your awesome plugin.
 Markdown format supported.

+Polygon Plugin Boilerplate is a standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
+The curent version is based on the WordPress Plugin Boilerplate by Tom McFarlin.

 = Subheading 01 =